SolarLune/tetra3d/readme.md

 That's basically it.

 Note that Tetra3D is, indeed, a work-in-progress and so will require time to get to a good state.
 But I feel like it works pretty well as is.
 Feel free to examine the examples folder for some examples showing how Tetra3D works.
 Calling `go run .` from within their directories should work.

+There's a quick start project repo available [here](https://github.com/SolarLune/tetra3d-quickstart), as well to help with getting started.

 For more information, check out the [Wiki](https://github.com/SolarLune/Tetra3d/wiki) for tips and tricks.